 Demand for natural gas.
 Natural gas continues to be a critical component of energy consumption in the United States.
-According to data released in December 2011 by the Energy Information Administration, total domestic consumption of natural gas is expected to rise to 26.5 Tcf in 2035 compared to 2010 consumption of 24.1 Tcf.
+According to data released in consumption of 24.1 Tcf.
 The industrial and electricity generation sectors currently account for more than half of natural gas usage in the United States.